JQCurv/Weather-iOS-App/README.md

-# Basic-Weather-iOS-App
+# Weather-iOS-App
-A Basic Weather App built with switfUI
+A Weather App built with switfUI